Aviation Pioneers from Rockford

 Rockford has had a long-standing connection to aviation from early 20th century aviators to aerospace manufacturers today.

-Glide through our Aviation Gallery to learn about Rockford’s pioneer aviators including Col. Bert Hassell (pictured right with Parker “Shorty” Cramer on right).
+Glide through our Aviation Gallery to learn about Rockford’s pioneer aviators including Col. Bert Hassell (above: pictured right with Parker “Shorty” Cramer on right).
 In 1928 Hassell attempted to fly his airplane, The Greater Rockford, from Rockford to Stockholm, Sweden by way of a shorter, northern route.
 Although he ran out of gas in Greenland, Hassell is nonetheless credited with pioneering the “Great Circle Route” between the U.S. and Europe.
 The plane remained abandoned on a glacier until 1969 when it was brought back to Rockford.
 It has been on display at Midway Village Museum since the 1980s.